ckerce/hippo-s4-mamba/README.md

 -The first approach is to use the Zassenhaus formula in conjunction with the existing s4/Mamaba technique starting from an initial good approximation for exp(tA):
 $$exp(t(A + dA)) = exp(tA) * M $$
-Where M is defined by matrix exponentials of (high-order) commutators with A & dA.
+Where $M$ is defined by matrix exponentials of (high-order) commutators with A & dA, and is implemented as a trainable parameter intialized @ M = Id = eye().
 -Use Runge-Kutta integration to get the initial exp(tA) -Use Pade Approximates to get the initial exp(tA); Golub and Van Loan (2) -Use other techniques from Moler and Van Loan's "19 dubious way's paper" (the recent update, actually, (3))